-- 3. If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
+- 3. Where the operator is required to contact the regulator, urgent contacts shall be by e-mail to pollution.inquiry@newham.gov.uk Non-urgent contact may be made by post to: - Pollution Control Team, Newham Dockside, London E16 2QU - 4.
+If the operator proposes to make a change in operation of the installation, he must, at least 14 days before making the change, notify the regulator in writing.
 The notification must contain a description of the proposed change in operation.
 It is not necessary to make such a notification if an application to vary this permit has been made and the application contains a description of the proposed change.
-In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment. - 4.
-The operator shall hold on site a list of key arrestment technologies and shall have a written procedure for dealing with failures of such technologies, in order to minimise any adverse effects. - 5.
-The operator shall have written maintenance and cleaning programmes available to the regulator with respect to pollution control equipment, including control instrumentation and the cremator secondary chamber, and ducts and flues, and if fitted, abatement plant; available for inspection by the regulator. - 6.
+In this condition 'change in operation' means a change in the nature or functioning, or an extension, of the installation, which may have consequences for the environment. - 5.
+The operator shall hold on site a list of key arrestment technologies and shall have a written procedure for dealing with failures of such technologies, in order to minimise any adverse effects. - 6.
+The operator shall have written maintenance and cleaning programmes available to the regulator with respect to pollution control equipment, including control instrumentation and the cremator secondary chamber, and ducts and flues, and if fitted, abatement plant; available for inspection by the regulator. - 7.
 The cremators and all ductwork shall be made and maintained gas tight if under positive pressure to prevent the escape of gases from the ductwork or cremator to the air.
-This shall be tested during programmed maintenance - 7.
+This shall be tested during programmed maintenance - 8.
 Within 3 months of the publication of this note, operators should begin to keep simple records of quarterly gas consumption for inspection by the regulator.
-Consumption should be converted into CO2 equivalent emissions using the following conversion equation: Gas usage (kWh) x conversion factor = kgCO2e - 8.
+Consumption should be converted into CO2 equivalent emissions using the following conversion equation: Gas usage (kWh) x conversion factor = kgCO2e - 9.
 The operator shall ensure that compliance with the conditions of this permit can be demonstrated and supported by documentation kept on site that is available for inspection by the regulator.

-Monitoring, investigations and recording2
+Monitoring, investigations and recording

-- 9. The substances and parameters detailed in Schedules 4 & 5 shall be monitored according to the provisions of each Schedule.
-The reference conditions for each substance unless stated shall be 273 K, 101.3kPa and 11% oxygen and dry gas. - 10.
-The operator shall notify the regulator at least seven days before any periodic monitoring exercise to determine compliance with the emission limit values set in Schedule 4 & 5 of this permit.
-The operator shall state the provisional time and date of monitoring, pollutants to be tested and the methods to be used.
+10. The substances and parameters detailed in Schedules 4 & 5 shall be monitored according to the provisions of each Schedule.
+The reference conditions for each substance unless stated shall be 273 K, 101.3kPa and 11% oxygen and dry gas.

-2 The periodic testing methods stated in this permit are correct at the time of permit issue.
+&lt;sup>2 The periodic testing methods stated in this permit are correct at the time of permit issue.
 The operator shall be mindful that the methods given may alter in light of new guidance and as such their testing teams will need to be kept informed.